MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0089-referenceableobjectdeletionnotallowed.md

     }
 }
 ```
-In version 2.0 of the extension, Foo_MyPageCustomization has been deleted.
-This will trigger AS0089.
+In version 2.0 of the extension, `Foo_MyPageCustomization` has been deleted.
+This will trigger rule AS0089.

 ### Example 2: Renaming a Page Customization triggers the rule
 Version 1.0 of the extension: